jmariconda/meteor-reactive-store/README.md

         - Update current mutators with the paths in the given path-mutator map.
         - Map should be formatted as described above in the constructor documentation.

+    - #### noMutation(callback: _Function_)
+        - Mutations will be skipped for any assign/delete calls within the given callback.
+        - Particularly useful inside of mutator functions if you just want to assign values to other fields in the store without running any mutators they might have.

     - #### removeMutators(...paths: _String_)
         - Remove any mutators associated with the given paths.